cbhushan/bashmenot-website/pages/functions/index.md

 > ---------------------|---
 > Arguments:           | _none_

-Outputs a SHA1 digest of the input, if the input is not empty; nothing otherwise.
+Outputs a SHA1 digest of the input, when the input consists of at least one line; nothing otherwise.

 ```
 $ echo foo | do_hash